4bderahim/port-and-IP-scanner/README.md

 example:

-  python port_and_IP_scanner.py www.hackthissite.org
+  python port_and_IP_scanner.py hackthissite .org

 NOTE:
-  this script is for educational purposes only!
+  this is for educational purposes only!